input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 - **Availability**: Yes
   Block production is critical for SPO revenue; preventing a producer from creating blocks can harm the SPO’s operational capabilities.

-#### Cardano Chain database
+#### Cardano chain database

 A `cardano-node` maintains an on-disk database containing the chain’s history.
 This database is updated by the node when new blocks are diffused across the network or minted, and it contains a cache of the ledger state.

-The `mithril-signer` needs access to a *trusted* and *current* chain database in order to sign snapshots.
+The `mithril-signer` needs access to a *trusted* and *current* chain database to sign snapshots.

 - **Confidentiality**: No (block data is publicly replicated)
 - **Integrity**: Yes
-- **Availability**: Yes
+- **Availability**: Yes.

-#### Cardano Ledger state
+#### Cardano ledger state

-Access to an accurate ledger state is needed by the `mithril-signer` to retrieve a reliable *stake distribution*.
+The Mihril signer requires access to an accurate ledger state is needed by the `mithril-signer` to retrieve a reliable *stake distribution*.
 This currently involves a local connection (direct with Pallas or indirect with `cardano-cli`) to a trusted `cardano-node`.
 The ledger state and stake distribution are also used by the node to determine leader schedules, meaning any corruption here affects block production.

 - **Confidentiality**: No
 - **Integrity**: Yes (same, inaccurate SD will make key registration and signing process invalid)
-- **Availability**: Yes (without SD, signer cannot register keys nor validly use other signers' keys)
+- **Availability**: Yes (without SD, signer cannot register keys nor validly use other signers' keys).

 #### Mithril signing keys